someniatko/DoctrineRestDriver/README.md

 So what is the problem with all these REST clients out there?

-The short version: All of them are like our stone buildings, but have different sizes :joy:
+The short version: All of them are like our stone buildings, but have different sizes.

 We believe that translating SQL to REST is possible, so we decided to create a REST driver for Doctrine that uses the full power of ORM, but with the scalability of RESTful applications.
 You don't need to write HTTP requests by yourself - Doctrine is handling the requests in the background, maps the responses automatically and returns well-formed entities.